 In comparison, Airtame uses its own streaming technology.
 Airtame is also cross-compatible with multiple platforms, making it a BYOD-friendly alternative.
 Here is what users of different platforms can expect using either Screenbeam or Airtame.

-Apple users can do full screen mirroring from Macbooks with Airtame and use a presentation tool on Airtame’s mobile app.
+Apple users can do full screen mirroring from Macbooks with Airtame aand use AirPlay iOS mirroring to mirror iPad and iPhone screens.
 Screenbeam is not compatible with any Apple products.

 Windows users are happily embraced in the wireless arms of both Airtame and Screenbeam.
 Windows devices, including Surface and Surface Pro tablets, .
 Airtame does not, however, support Windows mobile devices.

 Linux users are a rare type, but luckily for them, Airtame is a proud supporter of the powerful penguin party in audio and video.
 Screenbeam does not offer support for Linux.

 Chromebook users are a smaller group but growing in numbers, especially in schools.
 Screenbeam unfortunately doesn’t support Chromebook.
 Airtame offers support with full HD mirroring, although streaming with audio is not yet available.
 We intend to change this very soon.

 Screenbeam is a larger square-shaped device about the size of an Apple TV.
 When using a wall-mounted TV with Screenbeam, you would need to secure the device on top of the TV, mount it to a wall, or have it sit on a sturdy surface.